-- Exhibit enthusiasm and respects for education as a practice and a profession.
+- exhibit enthusiasm and respect for education as a practice and a profession;

-- Are committed to continuous self-evaluation and personal improvement.
+- are committed to continuous self-evaluation and personal improvement; and

 Candidates completing School of Education programs of study will demonstrate:

-- Dispositions necessary to help all students learn
+- dispositions necessary to help all students learn; and

-- Adjust lessons, educational materials, resources, guidance, and other materials to accommodate needs of all students.
+- adjust lessons, educational materials, resources, guidance, and other materials to accommodate needs of all students; and